-Impact of Recently Issued Accounting Pronouncements
+Recently Issued Accounting Pronouncements

 In June 2006, the Financial Accounting Standards Board ("FASB") issued Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48"), which clarifies the accounting for uncertainty in income taxes recognized in the financial statements in accordance with FASB Statement No. 109, Accounting for Income Taxes.
 FIN 48 provides guidance on the financial statement recognition, measurement, presentation and disclosure of uncertain tax positions taken or expected to be taken in income tax returns.
-FIN 48 is effective for fiscal years beginning after December 31, 2006.
-We do not expect the adoption of FIN 48 to have an impact on our financial statements.
+FIN 48 is effective for fiscal years beginning after December 31, 2006 (September 1, 2007 for us).
+We do not expect the adoption of FIN 48 to have a material impact on our financial statements.

-In September 2006, the FASB issued Statement of Financial Accounting Standards ("SFAS") No. 157, Fair Value Measurement, ("FAS 157"), which establishes a framework for measuring fair value in GAAP, and expands disclosures about fair value measurements.
-FAS 157 is effective for interim periods beginning after November 15, 2007.
+In September 2006, the FASB issued Statement of Financial Accounting Standards ("SFAS") No. 157, Fair Value Measurement, ("FAS 157"), which establishes a framework for measuring fair value in accounting principles generally accepted in the United States of America ("GAAP"), and expands disclosures about fair value measurements.
+FAS 157 is effective for fiscal years, and the interim periods within those fiscal years, beginning after November 15, 2007 (September 1, 2008 for us).
 We are currently evaluating the impact of this standard on our financial statements.